UtkarshVerma/LineFollower/README.md

 1. `normPWM` : The PWM duty for **forward motion**.
 2. `fastPWM` : The PWM duty for **extreme turns**.
 3. `slowPWM` : The PWM duty for **slow turns**.

 Modifying these values affects the motor speed during their respective phases.
+There are other variables as well, you may modify them by referring to the code comments.

 ### Algorithm
 To detect lines, this robot does the following: